metapolator/metapolator/next/README.md

 $ ./serve.sh

 # go to: http://localhost:8000
-# you'll see a simple scene where you can add 'widgets' to a container
+# you'll see a simple scene where you can add 'widgets' to a 'container'

 ```